wguo123/mlads2017s/Tutorial.md

 1. Open the address [https://portal.azure.com](http://portal.azure.com) in your webbrowser.

 2. Sign in using the account name and passcode shown in screen, make sure you are logging out your work account.
-If you log in successfully, you can see on the right corner showing *user1@BigDataDemos.onmicrosoft.com*
+If you log in successfully, you can see on the right corner showing *abcdefg12345*

 	![](./media/sign-in.PNG)

-3. In the Search resources box, type in the account info on your slip and click enter, for example, if you get number 18, please type in **aiimmersionlabadla18**
+3. In the Search resources box, type in the account info on your slip and click enter, for example, if you get number 18, please type in **abcdefg**

 	![](./media/find-your-account.PNG)